eeberhard/aica-api/docs/docs/reference/custom-components/02-custom-component.md

 (for example, to communicate with ROS 2 nodes using custom message types outside the AICA framework), it is possible to define raw publishers and subscribers following standard ROS 2 conventions.

+### Signal name

+Component signals are declared and managed with unique signal names.
+The signal name is used to determine the default topic.
+For a signal added under the name `foo`, the default topic will be `~/foo`.
+Adding a signal also automatically creates and associates a parameter with that signal with the parameter name `[signal_name]_topic`, which is used to override the default topic name at runtime.
+For a signal name `foo`, the parameter associated to the signal topic will be called `foo_topic`.

+For these reasons, signal names must adhere to the following rules:

+- Signal names must be unique for all inputs and outputs of the component
+- Signal names must be written in `lower_snake_case` (using only lowercase letters, numbers and underscores)
+- Signal names cannot start with a number or underscore.

 ### Message types

 The supported message types are defined in the `std_msgs` library and include: